pnbruckner/homeassistant-config/docs/life360.md

 [device_tracker/life360.py](https://github.com/pnbruckner/homeassistant-config/blob/master/custom_components/device_tracker/life360.py) at `<config>/custom_components/device_tracker/life360.py`

 where `<config>` is your Home Assistant configuration directory.

+> __NOTE__: If you're using Custom Updater to install `device_tracker.life360`, don't forget to also install `life360`.

 Then add the desired configuration.
 Here is an example of a typical configuration:
 ```yaml
 device_tracker:
   - platform: life360